 Description Rate of Equivalency Equivalency Blogs, journals, logs Students' opportunity to apply learned concepts or for reflection on learning experiences; to be shared with instructor and/or classmates for thoughtful analysis, feedback and assessment.
-1 private posting = 1⁄2 hour instruction 1 shared posting (required to read all classmates' postings) = 1 hour instruction Case studies & problem solving scenarios In-depth analysis requiring utilization of higher order analytical skills which relate to course objectives and is shared with instructor and/or classmates for feedback and assessment. of higher order analytical skills which relate to 1 case study analysis & posting = 1-3 hours Chat rooms for class or group projects Instructor led opportunities for collaborative, synchronous learning with specific expectations for participation & feedback.
+1 private posting = 1⁄2 hour instruction 1 shared posting (required to read all classmates' postings) = 1 hour instruction Case studies & problem solving scenarios In-depth analysis requiring utilization of higher order analytical skills which relate to course objectives and is shared with instructor and/or classmates for feedback and assessment.
+1 case study analysis & posting = 1-3 hours instruction Chat rooms for class or group projects Instructor led opportunities for collaborative, synchronous learning with specific expectations for participation & feedback.
 (Chats are posted for review.)
 1 hour chat = 1 hour instruction Conference calls Instructor led opportunities for collaborative, synchronous learning with specific expectations for participation & feedback.
 (When possible, calls to be recorded for review.)
-1/2 hour call = 1/2 hour instruction Discussion board Instructor guided or mediated threaded discussion that directly relates to course objectives and which has specified timeframes, expectations for participation, and thoughtful analysis.
-Field trips or tours (to include virtual tours) Students participate as individuals or in groups in analyzing an activity and preparing a paper or presentation, to be shared in whole or in part with instructor and/or classmates. eparing (Facilitator or Instructor Led) - 1 hour tour = 1 hour instruction (Student(s) alone without instructor or facilitator) - 1 hour tour plus reflection paper = 1 hour instruction Group project Instructor mediated culminating activity with specific learning objectives; students collaborate via e-mail, chat rooms, discussion boards, and/or face-to-face contact to research, analyze, synthesize, and prepare project with instructor receiving periodic updates and providing guidance to group.
+1⁄2 hour call = 1⁄2 hour instruction Discussion board Instructor guided or mediated threaded discussion that directly relates to course objectives and which has specified timeframes, expectations for participation, and thoughtful analysis.
+I posting (requires reading all postings) = 1⁄2 hour instruction I posting (requires reading all postings and reply to a minimum of 5) = 1 hour instruction Field trips or tours (to include virtual tours) Students participate as individuals or in groups in analyzing an activity and preparing a paper or presentation, to be shared in whole or in part with instructor and/or classmates.
+(Facilitator or Instructor Led) - 1 hour tour = 1 hour instruction (Student(s) alone without instructor or facilitator) - 1 hour tour plus reflection paper = 1 hour instruction Group project Instructor mediated culminating activity with specific learning objectives; students collaborate via e-mail, chat rooms, discussion boards, and/or face-to-face contact to research, analyze, synthesize, and prepare project with instructor receiving periodic updates and providing guidance to group.
 I hour per week for duration of project Guided project Instructor mediated culminating individual project with specific learning objectives; student and facilitator collaborate via email, chat, discussion boards, and/or face-to-face to research, analyze, synthesize and prepare project with instructor receiving periodic updates and providing guidance and feedback.
 I hour per week for duration of project In-Class instruction, presentations & tests Instruction, presentations, and tests provided in person in live classroom setting.
 1 hour = 1 hour instruction Instructional CDs, Powerpoints, videos Instructor mediated to expand upon and clarify course concepts and objectives.
 Reviews and posts response to 1 unit = 1 hour instruction